Friday79/math_game/README.md

 - JS

   ### Version use
-  The version use was github, with Repo name of Dice_Game
+  The version use was gitpod which was then push to github repository, with Repo name of Dice_Game

+  Git commands were used throughout the development to push the code to the remote repository.
+The following git commands were used:

+1. git add . to add the files to the staging area before being committed.

+2. git commit -m "commit message"  to commit changes to the local repository queue that are ready for the final step.

+3. git push  to push all committed code to the remote repository on Github.

   ## Deployment